Citizenry/platform/docs/design/user-testing-process.md

 Ask open-ended questions.
 The goal of the session is to find out things you don’t know yet, so never frame questions as a yes/no, this will limit the responses you get.
 Generally, you are in the clear if your question begins with “How...”, “Why...”, or “Tell me about...”.
 Open-ended questions can make people nervous.
 Be flexible with the format.

 Don’t ask leading questions.
 Leading questions frame the response before it’s ever given.
-For example, don’t ask “How helpful is Ushahidi?” because it assumes Ushahidi is helpful at all.
-Instead ask: “How have you found Ushahidi so far?” or “What has your experience with Ushahidi been like so far?”
+For example, don’t ask “How helpful is StreetSignal?” because it assumes StreetSignal is helpful at all.
+Instead ask: “How have you found StreetSignal so far?” or “What has your experience with StreetSignal been like so far?”

 Avoid asking what people want in a feature “What would you like/do/want in a _feature_” People are often unreliable self-reporters in hypothetical situations - More useful to ask them to describe a behaviour they do.